BDR: Definition and Key Aspects

 Can a startup have a BDR from the very beginning?

-Yes, but under certain conditions.
-For the BDR to perform effectively, the startup must have a defined ICP, a clear value proposition, and someone capable of closing the meetings the BDR generates.
-Without these three pillars, the BDR will generate activity without conversions.
+Yes, but with certain conditions.
+For a BDR to be successful, the startup must have a defined ICP, a clear value proposition, and someone capable of closing the meetings the BDR generates.
+Without these three components, the BDR will generate activity without driving actual revenue.
 An alternative is to start with an external BDR team that brings the process, methodology, and tools from day one.

-At SalesDose, we integrate the BDR profile into B2B companies' prospecting systems to grow the pipeline predictably, with or without an internal team.
+At SalesDose, we integrate the BDR profile into B2B companies' prospecting systems so that their pipeline grows predictably, whether they have an internal team or not.

 Complete the form